frnrbt/ondorse-home/blog/no-code-for-compliance.md

 ---
 title: Why no code is a game changer for the compliance function
 subtitle: >-
-  No-code platforms give non-technical compliance teams the ability to “easily” write and deploy complex workflows without deploying engineering resources.
+  No-code platforms give non-technical compliance teams the ability to easily write and deploy complex workflows without deploying engineering resources.
   With no-code, compliance officers can quickly adapt to changing FI regulations and changing risk appetite, but how does it work in practice ?